sa-akhavani/oss-security/README.md

 ## Scripts
 Scripts folder contains the scripts we used to crawl `github advisory` and `snyk.io` data, and also the code we used to extract the contributor history from github packages.
+It includes the code to merge the data from the two sources with a unified structure and stores it in `csv` format to be used in the analysis.

+## Analysis
+Analysis folder contains the code utilized for analysis of the data and plots related to differnect sections of the manuscript.